 This is a question that is often asked and there is no magic answer, it is going to depend on your individual circumstances, read on to help you work out your optimal protein needs.

-If your including some protein with each meal as part of a “real food” diet, that includes lots of vegetables and good fats, then you are probably getting enough protein.
+If you’re including some protein with each meal as part of a “real food” diet, that includes lots of vegetables and good fats, then you are probably getting enough protein.

-Unfortunately the average Western Diet that is high in processed foods like breads, cereals, cakes, muesli bars and other low fat foods, this can lead to a low protein/ high carbohydrate diet which is associated with metabolic diseases like diabetes, heart disease and obesity.
+Unfortunately, the average Western diet that is high in processed foods like bread, cereals, cakes, muesli bars, and other low-fat foods, this can lead to a low protein/ high carbohydrate diet which is associated with metabolic diseases like diabetes, heart disease, and obesity.

 Glycine is important for gut health, methylation and to increase your glutathione levels.
-Adequate levels of glutathione is essential in our ever increasing toxic world to help with your natural detoxification pathways.
+Adequate levels of glutathione are essential in our ever-increasing toxic world to help with your natural detoxification pathways.

-A higher protein intake is between 20-35% of calories, or around 1-2 grams of protein per kilo of body weight.
-This higher protein intake is best suited to people trying to lose weight, athletes, body builders and people trying to balance blood sugar levels.
+Higher protein intake is between 20-35% of calories or around 1-2 grams of protein per kilo of body weight.
+This higher protein intake is best suited to people trying to lose weight, athletes, bodybuilders, and people trying to balance blood sugar levels.

 Protein intake is going to vary depending on your goals and your current health.
-Protein is made up from amino acids which are the main building blocks of the body.
-These amino acids are used to make muscle and keep our skin, tendons and organs healthy, so getting enough quality protein is important.
+Protein is made up of amino acids which are the main building blocks of the body.
+These amino acids are used to make muscle and keep our skin, tendons, and organs healthy, so getting enough quality protein is important.

 A higher protein diet is beneficial for weight loss because it is the most satiating of the macronutrients, this leads to a feeling of fullness and reduces cravings for processed foods that are usually high in carbohydrates.

 Protein intake of around 30% of calories is the optimal range for weight loss.
 This amount of protein not only helps to reduce hunger, but it also increases metabolism and helps you to eat fewer calories overall.